 Online Graduate Diploma in Teaching FAQ

-Find out the answers to frequently asked questions about our newly launched Online Graduate Diploma in Teaching study option.
+Find out the answers to frequently asked questions about our Online Graduate Diploma in Teaching study option.

 Is the Online Graduate Diploma in Teaching available for each of the specialisations?

 Yes, you will be able to study online for the Graduate Diploma in Teaching (Early Childhood), (Primary) or (Secondary).

 Please note that the Online Graduate Diploma in Teaching (Secondary) is only available in Science, Biology, Chemistry, Physics, Social Sciences, Mathematics and Statistics, History, English and Te reo Māori me ōna tikanga subjects.

 When does the programme commence?

 The Online Graduate Diploma in Teaching programmes generally commence in January each year.
 The start dates are the same for the online and face-to-face programmes and can be found below: